devuri/wpframework/docs/multi-tenant/index.md

 ## Overview

-This document provides a comprehensive guide to the architecture and operational flow of our Multi-Tenant Application, introduced in version 0.8.0.
-The platform is designed to support multiple tenants (websites), each with its unique configuration and customization capabilities, on a shared infrastructure.
+This document provides a guide to the architecture and operational flow of our Multi-Tenant Application.
+The framework is designed to support multiple tenants (websites), each with its unique configuration and customization capabilities, on a shared infrastructure.

 ## Domain and Tenant Mapping